Yazidis: By the Islamic State

 UN groups say at least 40,000 members of the Yazidi sect, many of them women and children, took refuge in nine locations on Mount Sinjar, a craggy, 1400 m high ridge identified in local legend as the final resting place of Noah's Ark, facing slaughter at the hands of jihadists surrounding them below if they fled, or death by dehydration if they stayed.
 Between 20,000 and 30,000 Yazidis, most of them women and children, besieged by ISIL, escaped from the mountain after the People's Protection Units (YPG) and Kurdistan Workers' Party (PKK) intervened to stop ISIL and opened a humanitarian corridor for them, helping them cross the Tigris into Rojava.
 Some Yazidis were later escorted back to Iraqi Kurdistan by Peshmerga and YPG forces, Kurdish officials have said.

-Captured women are treated as sex slaves or spoils of war, some are driven to suicide.
-Women and girls who convert to Islam are sold as brides, those who refuse to convert are tortured, raped and eventually murdered.
-Babies born in the prison where the women are held are taken from their mothers to an unknown fate.
+Captured women were treated as sex slaves or spoils of war; some were driven to suicide.
+Women and girls who converted to Islam were sold as brides; those who refuse to convert were tortured, raped and eventually murdered.
+Babies born in the prison where the women are held were taken from their mothers to an unknown fate.
 Nadia Murad, a Yazidi human rights activist and 2018 Nobel Peace Prize winner, was kidnapped and used as a sex slave by the ISIL in 2014.
 In October 2014, the United Nations reported that more than 5,000 Yazidis had been murdered and 5,000 to 7,000 (mostly women and children) had been abducted by ISIL.
 ISIS has, in their digital magazine Dabiq, explicitly claimed religious justification for enslaving Yazidi women.
 In December 2014, Amnesty International published a report.
-Despite the oppression Yazidis' women have sustained, they have appeared on the news as examples of retaliation.
-They have received training and taken positions at the frontlines of the fighting, making up about a third of the Kurd–Yazidi coalition forces, and have distinguished themselves as soldiers.
+Despite the oppression Yazidi women sustained, they appeared on the news as examples of retaliation.
+They received training and taken positions at the frontlines of the fighting, making up about a third of the Kurd–Yazidi coalition forces, and distinguished themselves as soldiers.